 Evaluation is done sooner than 1 year if

-• The woman is known to have decreased ovarian reserve (eg, because she has only one ovary).
+The woman is known to have diminished ovarian reserve (eg, because she has only one ovary).

-Tests are done depending on the suspected cause (eg, for decreased ovarian reserve, measurement of follicle-stimulating hormone and antimüllerian hormone and antral follicle count, determined by transvaginal ultrasonography; for sperm disorders, semen analysis).
+Tests are done depending on the suspected cause (eg, for diminished ovarian reserve, measurement of follicle-stimulating hormone and antimüllerian hormone and antral follicle count, determined by transvaginal ultrasonography; for sperm disorders, semen analysis).

 Treatment of Infertility

 The primary cause of male or female infertility is treated, if possible.
 For example, structural abnormalities of the reproductive tract (eg, testicular varicocele, uterine leiomyomas) or endocrine abnormalities (eg, pituitary adenoma, thyroid disorders) can be treated.
 Patients should be encouraged to make changes to minimize modifiable risk factors.
-For example, smoking cessation for smokers, weight loss for overweight patients, no or moderate consumption of alcohol, and consumption of a balanced diet (with vitamins if needed) are recommended.
+For example, smoking cessation for people who smoke, weight loss for patients with overweight, no or moderate consumption of alcohol, and consumption of a balanced diet (with vitamins if needed) are recommended.

 In general, treatment is directed at improving the likelihood of conception by increasing the availability of high-quality oocytes (eg, ovulation induction, egg donation) or sperm (eg, gonadotropin medications to induce spermatogenesis, sperm donation) and by using procedures to assist contact between the oocyte and sperm to achieve fertilization (eg, intrauterine insemination, in vitro fertilization).